What is a levy lift?

 Supporting healthy babies born at EvergreenHealth Monroe supports the future health of our thriving community.

-With the introduction of a new OB unit, it is projected that EvergreenHealth Monroe would deliver over 350 babies within the first five years.
+With the introduction of a new OB unit, it is projected that EvergreenHealth Monroe would deliver more than 350 babies within the first five years.

 Welcoming babies to our community is a privilege.
-Giving birth is a very special time for families, whether it is their first baby or fifth.
-Our goal is to offer the best possible care and personalized experience for mom, baby and their whole family.
+Giving birth is a very special time for families, whether it is their first baby or fifth. it is our goal is to offer the best possible care and personalized experience for mom, baby and their whole family.

 The last babies were born at EvergreenHealth Monroe (Valley General) in 2011, in delivery suites that needed updating at the time.